sperka/aws-genai-conversational-rag-reference/docs/content/development/vector-store/index.md

 - `packages/galileo-cdk/src/ai/llms/models/managed-embeddings/custom.asset/code/inference.py`
 - `demo/infra/src/application/corpus`

+#### How to change embedding model for Chat?

+In the `Chat settings` panel, navigate to the `Semantic Search` tab.
+From the `Embedding Model` dropdown list, select the desired embedding model.

-#### How to change embedding model?
+#### How to change embedding model for indexing pipeline?

-Using the CLI (or `config.json`) you can enter any [AutoModels](https://huggingface.co/transformers/v3.0.2/model_doc/auto.html) supported model, and respective vector size.
-The `config.json` support multiple embedding models, however at this time only the default (or first) model will be used during runtime, while other models will get loaded into the SageMaker endpoint for direct testing against the endpoint.
+When submitting documents to indexing pipeline, you need to provide `modelRefKey` which is used to indicate which embedding model to use.

 #### How to change document chunking?